 Web request services

-Web request services serve the web applications that you deploy either via a Web server (for example, Apache, IIS, or Nginx) or within web containers (for example, Java, .NET, Node.js, PHP, or Ruby).
+Web request services serve the web applications that you deploy either via a Web server (for example, Apache, IIS, or nginx) or within web containers (for example, Java, .NET, Node.js, or PHP).
 Dynatrace considers three discrete concepts when identifying and naming services—Web server name, Context root, and Web application ID.

 Web server name

-dynatrace.comall within the same virtual host.
-Server block is used by Nginx.
+www.dynatrace.usall within the same virtual host.
+Nginx uses server block concept.
 In case of a server block, one needs to configure a

 server_name.
 Site is a concept established in Microsoft IIS.